ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![The Resources tab is selected on the Status page.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/ex2task7_hawk_post_migration_and_cleanup_blue_dot.png "Status page")

-### Task 8: Test fencing of the clustered resources with the AUTOMATED_REGISTER parameter enabled
+### Optional: Task 8: Test fencing of the clustered resources with the AUTOMATED_REGISTER parameter enabled

 > **Note**: The parameter AUTOMATED_REGISTER defines, whether a former primary instance should be registered automatically by the resource agent during cluster/resource start